Honors & Awards

 As a junior, Shields was a second-team all-Class 6A honoree and a first-team All-Sunflower Conference selection, as he averaged 17 points and six rebounds a game.
 Shields transferred into Olathe Northwest for his sophomore year, earning Sunflower League Newcomer-of-the-Year accolades.
 He also starred playing AAU ball for the MoKan Elite and Coach Rodney Perry.
 An outstanding student with a 4.0 GPA, Shields was on the honor roll throughout high school and a National Honor Society member.

 Shavon is the son of Will and Senia Shields and was born on June 5, 1994, in Overland Park, Kan.
 Shavon’s father, Will, was one of the greatest linemen in Nebraska and NFL history, as he was a 12-time Pro Bowl selection and inducted into the Pro Football Hall of Fame in 2015.
 At Nebraska, Shields won the Outland Trophy in 1992 and was inducted into the College Football Hall of Fame in 2012.
 Shavon has one older sister, Sanayika, who plays basketball at Drury, and a younger brother, Solomon.
 Shavon selected Nebraska over Texas Tech, Oregon State, Weber State, Long Beach State and Wyoming.
-Shavon majors in biological sciences at Nebraska and is on track to graduate next May.
+Shavon majors in biological sciences at Nebraska and graduated in May of 2016.